Workiva/over_react/doc/wrapping_js_components.md

    Together, that means that the reference needs to be `MagicalJsPackage.ArbitraryComponent`.
 If this is not done correctly, a runtime error will fire.
 Depending on the JS package setup, this could be one of the more complicated steps.
 For more information, see the [Adding a JS Variable](#adding-the-js-variable) section.

 1. Create the JS variable.
-This step is very straightforward, with elaboration only necessary to note that the name of the variable can be anything.
-Our norm is `js{ComponentName}` to both tie it to and contrast it from the Dart `UiFactory`, but as far as Dart interop goes, the name isn't significant.
+This can be named anything, but our convention is to use `_js{ComponentName}`.

 > **REMINDER** that these steps are just a _high level_ view of the process.
 Even if it feels like everything makes perfect sense, it is **highly** recommended to read the entirety of this guide to avoid insidious pitfalls and runtime errors.